Maple Leaf Sports & Entertainment

-MLSE was founded by Conn Smythe in 1931 as Maple Leaf Gardens Limited (MLGL) to act as a holding company for the Maple Leafs and their planned new arena Maple Leaf Gardens, from which the company got its name.
-Smythe transferred his ownership of the Leafs to the company in exchange for shares in MLGL and sold shares in the holding company to the public to help fund construction of the arena.
-While initially primarily a hockey company, with ownership stakes in a number of minor and junior hockey clubs including the Toronto Marlboros of the Ontario Hockey Association, the company later branched out to own the Hamilton Tiger-Cats of the CFL from the late 1970s to late 1980s, before merging with the Raptors, who were constructing the Air Canada Centre at the time, and adopting their current name in 1998.
-The company launched Toronto FC in 2007.
-Most recently, the company completed its purchase of the Argonauts in January 2018.
+MLSE was founded by Conn Smythe in 1931 as a public company named Maple Leaf Gardens Limited (MLGL), to act as a holding company for the Maple Leafs and their planned new arena Maple Leaf Gardens, from which the company got its name.
+Smythe transferred his ownership of the Leafs to the company in exchange for shares in MLGL, and sold shares in MLG to the public to fund construction of the arena.

-Over most of its 80 plus years of existence MLSE was a public company.
 Following the death of majority owner Harold Ballard in 1990, Steve Stavro led a controversial bid to buy the company and take it private.
 In 2012, the Ontario Teachers' Pension Plan (OTPP) sold their majority share of the company to a joint venture between Rogers Communications and BCE Inc., two of Canada's largest media companies.
-In 2025, Rogers purchased BCE's 37.5% share of the company for CA$4.7 billion, giving it 75% ownership and valuing the company at billion.
+In 2025, Rogers purchased BCE's share of the company for CA$4.7 billion, giving it majority ownership and valuing the company at billion.

+While initially primarily a hockey company, with ownership stakes in a number of minor and junior hockey clubs including the Toronto Marlboros of the Ontario Hockey Association, the company later branched out to own the Hamilton Tiger-Cats of the CFL from the late 1970s to late 1980s, before merging with the Raptors, which at the time was constructing the Air Canada Centre, and adopting their current name in 1998.
+The company launched Toronto FC in 2007, and purchased the Argonauts in January 2018.